NEET/JEE Coaching Scholarship

 Location: both sides of the vertebral column

 The hilum is a notch which is present on the inner surface towards the centre of the kidney.
-This notch allows the entrance of blood vessels, nerves and ureter in the kidney.
+This notch allows the entrance of blood vessels, nerves and the ureter into the kidney.

 Renal Pelvis